A wintery stomp up Mynydd Llangorse, featuring stunning views of Llangorse Lake.

 Saturday 27th November was billed as a walking weekend when Susie and I would take guests out to explore parts of the Black Mountains that we know well.
 The snowfall on the previous day and the bitter temperatures did nothing to curb the enthusiasm of Cynthia & Paul Chaddock who very graciously put themselves in our hands for a walk over Cefn Moel and Mynydd Llangorse.

-The country side takes on a whole new look with a covering of snow and we could see that the higher, surrounding hills were wreathed in freezing fog, vindicating our choice of not aiming for the highest hills.
+The countryside takes on a whole new look with a covering of snow and we could see that the higher, surrounding hills were wreathed in freezing fog, vindicating our choice of not aiming for the highest hills.
 We moved fast enough to keep warm but careful not to start sweating as we would freeze when we stopped for a break.

-We were back at the car by 2.30pm after 4 hours of great walking with tremendous views of the Brecon Beacons and only the wild Welsh Mountain ponies for company.
-Back in plenty of time for a hot bath and a slap up Gliffaes tea by the fire.
+We were back at the car by 2.30 pm after 4 hours of great walking with tremendous views of the Brecon Beacons and only the wild Welsh Mountain ponies for company.
+Back in plenty of time for a hot bath and a slap-up Gliffaes tea by the fire.